-- Machu Picchu Train (economy): One departure daily from Ollantaytambo to Machu Picchu and vice versa; a one-way ticket typically costs about $75.
+- Machu Picchu Train (economy): One departure daily from Ollantaytambo to Machu Picchu and vice versa.

 - Inca Train (executive/first class): A more comfortable option with four departures each day from Ollantaytambo to Machu Picchu and vice versa.
-A one-way executive class ticket is currently the same price as a ticket on the Machu Picchu Train ($75).
-First class tickets cost $135.
+A one-way executive class ticket is currently the same price as a ticket on the Machu Picchu Train.
 The first class service runs in high season only, between April 1 and October 31, and from December 21 to 31.

 - Presidential: The luxury Presidential service is available on the Inca Princess carriage, which also runs between Ollantaytambo and Machu Picchu Station.
 Bookings need to be made in advance; prices vary depending upon exact schedules.
 The ticket includes a welcome bottle of champagne, a five-course tasting menu and an open bar.